r57zone/Half-Life-Alyx-novr/BINDINGS.md

 Find the desired action and enter a new key code.

-**Warning!
-The "S" button is used by SteamVR, so arrows are used to move, not WASD.
+**Warning!** The "S" button is used by SteamVR, so arrows are used to move, not WASD (in the spectator window can).

+Also in the driver archive there are already several ready-made key bindings, maybe one of them will suit you.
+You can also find out the key code using the "KeyCodeTool" utility, which is also located in the driver archive.

 ## Codes
 Mouse button name | Code